Lozengy Or and Gules.

 Bearer: Warbrentone, Thomas de.

-Proper, Antrobus, Thomas, Pointed, Ermine, Azure, Flag, Boa, Bordure, Wreath, Charged, Stag, Upon (wreath), Crest, Clarion, Swallow-tail, Collage, Grant of arms, Decoration, Crown, Crown of Noble, Crowned, Party per fess, Craon, Robert de, Created, Eight-pointed cross, Cross couped, Outlined in sable, Diapered, Heraldic document, In the dexter chief, In orle, Coat of arms, Schema, Estoile, Personal, Gules, Illuminated, Interpreted, Lozenge, Lozengy, Semi-circular, Or, Pale, Argent, Without divisions, Religious, Plain tincture, Freehand and One.
+Proper, Antrobus, Thomas, Pointed, Ermine, Erased, Azure, Flag, Boa, Bordure, Wreath, Head, Charged, Stag, Upon (wreath), Crest, Clarion, Swallow-tail, Collage, Grant of arms, Decoration, Crown, Crown of Noble, Crowned, Party per fess, Craon, Robert de, Created, Eight-pointed cross, Cross couped, Outlined in sable, Diapered, Coat of arms, Schema, Estoile, Personal, Gules, Illuminated, Interpreted, Motto, Lozenge, Lozengy, Semi-circular, Or, Pale, Argent, Without divisions, Religious, Plain tincture, Freehand and One.

 Dr. Antonio Salmerón y Cabañas,